Skip to content

 Using Third-Party JWT Libraries

-To avoid mistakes in this critical flow, you can use third party libraries to verify JWT tokens.
-Check the list of third party libraries here.
-Make sure you check for the ES256 algorithm that NoPwd uses.
+To avoid mistakes in this critical flow, you can use third-party libraries to verify JWT tokens.
+Check the list of third-party libraries here.
+Ensure you check for the ES256 algorithm that NoPwd uses.

 Here is an example using the battle-tested jose library.